 1. Google yourself

 If you use social media, you also need to be aware of how much of what you post is readily available to strangers online.
-If you have an open profile on Facebook, for example, you might be inadvertently revealing personal information about yourself.
-Many people have their phone numbers and email addresses posted on their social profiles, and these are things you don’t want strangers knowing.
+An open profile on Facebook, for example, might be inadvertently revealing your personal information, such as your phone number or email address.
 If you have photos posted of your home or car, make sure things like your street name or registration number aren’t visible.

 Join Rest Less Dating